Telegraf is entirely input driven. It gathers all metrics from the inputs specified in the configuration file.

-The PHP FPM input plugin gets phpfpm statistics using either HTTP status page or fpm socket.
+The PHP FPM (phpfpm) input plugin gets phpfpm statistics using either HTTP status page or fpm socket.

-The Ping input plugin measures the round-trip for ping commands, response time, and other packet statistics.
+The Ping (ping) input plugin measures the round-trip for ping commands, response time, and other packet statistics.

 Postfix (postfix) – NEW in v1.5

-The PostgreSQL input plugin provides metrics for your postgres database.
-It currently works with postgres versions 8.1+.
+The PostgreSQL (postgresql) input plugin provides metrics for your PostgreSQL database.
+It currently works with PostgreSQL versions 8.1+.